ShashankShatraboina/ML-Multiple-Disease-Predictions/README.md

-Here’s a polished and rewritten version of your README that makes it cleaner, more concise, and professional:

----

 # Multiple Disease Prediction System (WebApp)

 This repository hosts a **Multiple Disease Prediction Web Application** built with **Streamlit** and deployed on **Streamlit Cloud**.
 The app integrates four machine learning–based disease prediction systems to provide accurate and reliable predictions.